ntop/ntopng/doc/src/alerts/flow_checks.rst

 **Zero TCP Window**
 ~~~~~~~~~~~~~~~~~~~

-Checks for zero TCP window
+Checks for zero TCP window.

 When the receiver has a full buffer, the window size is reduced to zero.
 In this state, the window is shown to be 'Frozen' and the sender cannot send any more bytes until it receives a datagram from the receiver with a window size greater than zero.